 Years ago, my dad left my mom and us four kids to pursue his “happiness” with another woman.
 He was sure that was what he should do and that this would make him happy.
 In doing so, he left my mom who was devastated, and us four kids whose lives have never been the same, as a result.
 This woman left her husband and her children who were also devastated.
-There were a lot of other grieving family members and friends that were hurt too by all of this.
-The questions arise: Didn’t God want US to be happy?
-If my Dad and this woman’s happiness was the most important thing to God, what about us?
+There were also a lot of other grieving family members and friends that were hurt too by all of this.
+This brought up the following questions: Didn’t God want US to be happy?
+What about us?
+Was my Dad and this woman’s happiness the most important thing to God?

-Was it God’s will for us to grieve just so my dad and this woman would be happy?
+Was it God’s will for us to grieve so my dad and this woman would be happy?
 No. I can’t imagine that this is what God would approve of at all.
-When our happiness violates other principles that are important to God, then there is a problem.
+There’s a problem when our happiness violates other principles that are important to God.

-I can tell you as a grandma that I want my granddaughter to be happy —no doubt!
-But in order for that to happen, if she had to elbow my grandson so she could grab the desire of her heart —a toy, some food or whatever, I wouldn’t be happy about that at all.
-And neither would her brother be, nor her parents.
-Happiness is not the goal of all of life.
-Sometimes we have to be left wanting or unhappy for the greater good to happen —especially the greater good of many.
+I can tell you as a grandma that I want my granddaughter to be happy.
+But if she had to elbow my grandson so she could grab his toy, food or whatever, so she could be happy—I wouldn’t be happy about that at all.
+And neither would her brother be happy, nor her parents.
+Happiness is not the ultimate goal of life.
+Sometimes we have to be left wanting or unhappy for the greater good—especially the greater good of many.

 Our Character VS Our Comfort and Values

 Yes, God wants you to be happy, but not at the expense of the greater good that HE knows needs to happen.
-He is more interested in our character, than our comfort, our values —HIS values to be lived out, than our temporary satisfaction and happiness.
+He is more interested in our character, than our comfort.
+God wants HIS values to be lived out, more than our temporary satisfaction and happiness.

 End of the Story

 Let me tell you the end of the story with my parents.
-The woman that my Dad loved so much to cause him to run away with?
-He eventually left her.
-Their happiness didn’t last, even though they were sure it would.
-He realized she wasn’t all he thought she was, and that they weren’t so great together after all.
-She eventually went back to her husband and family only to run off with another man she loved and wanted “happiness” with.
+My dad eventually left the woman he ran away with.
+Their happiness didn’t last long. they were sure it would.
+But it didn’t.
+He realized she wasn’t all he thought she was.
+He also realized that they weren’t so great together after all.
+She eventually went back to her husband and family.
+But then she ran off with another man she wanted “happiness” with and “loved.”

-My Dad came back home and my parents worked on their marriage and it survived until my mom died several years ago.
-But my mom’s trust and the level of love she had for my Dad took a big hit while my Dad was pursuing his happiness.
+My Dad came back home; and my parents worked on their marriage and it survived until my mom died several years ago.
+But my mom’s love and trust level she had for my Dad took a big hit while my Dad was pursuing his happiness.
 It was never the same.
 And that’s not all that that suffered.
 I eventually grew up, married and had marital problems for a long time because of my insecurity in trusting men.
-(Thankfully, God helped me to get to a better place in this and my marriage survived and is now thriving.)
+(Thankfully, God helped me to get to a better place; and my marriage survived and is now thriving.)

 I also have to tell you that when my Dad left, something snapped in my brother.
 He was never the same.
 He eventually self-medicated by turning to drugs and alcohol.
 Sadly, he died a young death from complications of his alcohol abuse.
 He left behind a grieving widow and siblings who miss him terribly.
-My other brother and sister have lived with their own emotional scars (and their marriages and kids too, as the ripple-effect keeps moving on).
+My other brother and sister have lived with their own emotional scars.
+(And their marriages and kids have suffered from the negative ripple-effect of our childhood insecurities.)

 Our Actions Affect Others for Generations

 I tell you all this to say that just because we want to reach for “happiness” and just because it seems that it should be justifiable for various reasons, it doesn’t mean that it’s the best thing for us to do.
 We don’t live as islands unto ourselves.
 Our actions can and do affect others for generations.
 We need to always consider that.
 God knows it.
-That’s probably a big reason why He hates divorce —all the damage it causes.
-He also hates it because it tears up the living picture He put forth of His love for the church (that is portrayed throughout the Bible).
-There’s something wrong with this picture, when we have to tear up God’s picture to accomplish what we want (our happiness).
+That’s probably a big reason why He hates divorce.
+It’s because of all of the damage it causes.
+He also hates it because it tears up the living picture of His love for the church.
+(This is portrayed throughout the Bible.)
+There’s something wrong with this picture, when we have to tear up God’s picture to reach for our happiness.

-I appreciate something that Erin Davis (of Liesyoungwomenbelieve.com) wrote on this issue in her blog, Does God Want You to Be Happy?
-The following is part of what she said that stood out to me (please go to the above link to read the rest, along with the comments).
+I appreciate something that Erin Davis wrote in her blog, Does God Want You to Be Happy?
+The following is part of what she said that stood out to me.
+(Please go to the above link to read the rest, along with the comments.)
 She was telling of a wife and mom of a toddler that was “unhappy” in her marriage.
 Erin tried to scripturally convince her NOT to divorce.

 “I’ve heard the argument ‘God wants me to be happy’ made often through the years.
 I’ve heard Christians defend all kinds of decisions based on the belief that God wants them to be happy.
 But the truth is I’m not sure that He does.